adibenari/solidity-resources/README.md

 Hi.
 My name is Andreas Olofsson and I work for [Eris Industries](http://erisindustries.com).
 I work with smart contracts a lot.
 These are some resources that might be useful for someone who wants to get into smart contract writing.

+**NOTE: For now, most of the code requires [AlethZero](https://github.com/ethereum/cpp-ethereum) to run (latest develop), but Ethan's started integration with EPM/Thelonious and I'll start working on some dev tools that runs on top of epm/thel in a little while**.

 ### Written tutorials

 Written tutorials will be put in the `published` directory.
 There's a folder for each series (only one thus far), and each part of the series has its own folder.
 Inside each of these part folders is the tutorial (as a markdown file) along with an `img` folder that keeps diagrams and such, and a `resources`folder that holds example Solidity contracts and javascript/html.
 There may be other things in there as well.